Rifle Middle School students reflect on summer, new school year

 For now Perdue looks forward to a new journey in seventh grade.

 “Just seeing how much I know at the end of the year compared to now,” he said.
 “I love learning.
 I love new things.
-So I’m just really excited to see you know how much I’ve learned.”
+So I’m just really excited to see, you know, how much I’ve learned.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.